 15. Reduce Steam Usage

-It may seem obvious, but the best way to save on fuel and electricity to your boiler is to reduce steam usage in your processes.
+The best way to save on fuel and electricity to your boiler is to reduce steam usage in your processes.
 Insulating piping and tanks heated by steam, for example, can significantly reduce steam usage, and therefore, fuel usage.
 High-pressure condensate systems can reduce steam usage at your deaerator AND fuel usage in the boiler.